balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

-# **Securing Your server Infrastructure: A Comprehensive Guide to Hardening, scaling and Monitoring your servers**
+# **Securing your Cloud Infrastructure: A comprehensive guide to hardening, scaling, automating and monitoring your servers**

 **Introduction:**